-- · Always have a trained technician properly ground the outdoor unit.
-If the outdoor unit is not properly grounded, there is a risk of electric shock, physical injury, or death. - Failure to properly install wiring can result in electric shock, fire, physical injury or death. - Failure to properly provide a NEC-approved earth ground can result in electric shock, fire, physical injury or death. - Comply with local and national codes while running the wire from the indoor unit (and branch distribution units if Multi F MAX system) to the outdoor unit (size of wire and wiring method, etc).
-Incorrectly sized wiring will cause the terminal to overheat, generate a fire, and risk physical injury or death. - · All wiring / cable must be firmly connected to its terminal.
-Loose wiring will cause the terminal to overheat, generate a fire, and risk physical injury or death. - Do not allow the wiring / cable to touch refrigerant tubing, the compressor, or any moving parts.
-It can result in electric shock, fire, physical injury or death. - dust, water and animals will enter the outdoor unit, causing fire, electric shock, and physical injury or death.
+- Always have a trained technician properly ground the outdoor unit.
+If the outdoor unit is not properly grounded, there is a risk of electric shock, physical injury, or death. - Failure to properly install wiring can result in electric shock, fire, physical injury or death. - Failure to properly provide a NEC-approved earth ground can result in electric shock, fire, physical injury or death. - Comply with local and national codes while running the wire from the indoor unit (and branch distribution units if Multi F MAX with LGRED system) to the outdoor unit (size of wire and wiring method, etc).
+Incorrectly sized wiring will cause the terminal to overheat, generate a fire, and risk physical injury or death. - All wiring / cable must be firmly connected to its terminals.
+Loose wiring will cause the terminal to overheat, generate a fire, and risk physical injury or death. - On not allow the wiring / cable to touch refrigerant tubing, the compressor, or any moving parts.
+It can result in electric shock, fire, physical injury or death. - Replace all control box and panel covers.
+If cover panels are not installed securely, dust, water and animals may enter the outdoor unit, causing fire, electric shock, and physical injury or death.